alphagov/publishing-e2e-tests/CONTRIBUTING.md

 The challenge with fixing a flaky test is to be confident that what you have done has resolved the issue, and that you can convince someone reviewing the fix that your changes resolve this.
+It can be valuable to point to a number of successful test runs on the flaky stage.

 It is therefore useful to use the commit message as a place to explain exactly what the cause of the flaky result is and how the changes introduced resolve